Guy Williams (comedian)

 Guy Malachi Jones Williams (born 19 September 1987) is a New Zealand comedian and television personality.
-Williams was a co-host on satirical news and entertainment television programme Jono and Ben, until the show's end in 2018.
-In 2019, he began hosting New Zealand Today, a show detailing the lives and events of New Zealand towns and the people who live in them.
+Since 2019, Williams has been the host of New Zealand Today, a show detailing the lives and events of New Zealand towns and the people who live in them.
+He was previously a co-host on the satirical news and entertainment television programme Jono and Ben until the show's end in 2018.

 Early life

-Williams was born in Christchurch to Gary and Roseanne Williams, and moved to Nelson when he was twelve months old.
-His younger brother is comedian Paul Williams.
-He attended primary school at St Joseph's School, and was educated at Nelson College from 2001 to 2005; in 2005 he travelled to Gallipoli with Prime Minister Helen Clark after winning a student essay competition.
+Williams was born in Christchurch to Gary and Roseanne Williams and moved to Nelson when he was twelve months old.
+His younger brother is comedian Paul Williams, and younger sister improviser Maria Williams.
+He attended primary school at St. Joseph's School, and was educated at Nelson College from 2001 to 2005; in 2005 he travelled to Gallipoli with Prime Minister Helen Clark after winning a student essay competition.
 He was a member of the school's 'A' basketball team from 2003 to 2005.

-He attended Victoria University of Wellington, and graduated with a Bachelor of Arts degree majoring in political science in 2011.
-While at Victoria University he held the positions of Victoria University of Wellington Students Association Activities Officer in 2009, and ran for president in 2010, but withdrew his application for the latter.
+He attended Victoria University of Wellington and graduated with a Bachelor of Arts degree majoring in political science in 2011.
+While at Victoria University, he held the positions of Victoria University of Wellington Students Association Activities Officer in 2009, and ran for president in 2010 but withdrew his application for the latter.